 When the primary caretaker of a family finds that one or more members of the household have lice, she or he will often start grasping for straws – combing the internet for something, anything, that will help get rid of lice quickly and effectively without breaking the bank.
-As is the case with most things, there is more than one way to try to get rid of lice.
-Some of these methods, such as benzyl alcohol lotion, may have some effectiveness, others are merely gimmicks that families end up spending a whole lot of money on with zero satisfaction and a lot of disappointment.
+As is the case with most things, there is more than one way that can be successful.
+Some of these methods, such as benzyl alcohol lotion, may have some effectiveness, while others are merely gimmicks that families end up spending a whole lot of money on with zero satisfaction and a lot of disappointment.

-We have heard far too many of these gimmicky methods of treating a case of lice recounted to us as the caregiver explains to us all of the things they have done to try to get rid of it, and yet they have failed.
-One of the more common techniques that we have heard relayed to us is the use of alcohol and alcohol-based lice treatment.
-Some even ask can rubbing alcohol kill lice eggs or can alcohol kill lice and nits?
-With alcohol in so many household items, and readily accessible, which ones are effective at killing lice?
+We have heard far too many of these gimmicky methods of treating a case recounted to us as the caregiver explains to us all of the things they have done to try to eliminate it, and yet they have failed.
+One of the more common techniques that we have heard relayed to us is the use of alcohol-based remedies.
+Some even ask can rubbing alcohol kill lice eggs?
+With this product in so many household items, and readily accessible, which ones are effective at killing head lice?
 Can you use Listerine and vinegar for lice?
 Is benzyl alcohol lotion effective and safe?

-Can alcohol kill lice?
-Does alcohol kill lice on contact?
-These are loaded questions.
-While the answer to the question “can alcohol kill head lice” is technical yes, the type and strength of alcohol used will determine the effectiveness of the treatment.
+Does alcohol kill lice?
+While the answer to the question is technical yes, the type and strength of the product used will determine the effectiveness of the treatment.
 Benzyl alcohol 5%, formerly branded as Ulesfia, was approved for treating head lice in people older than six months and younger than sixty years old.

-In 2019, the manufacturer ceased production of this benzyl alcohol lotion for undefined business reasons.
-This is a specific lice treatment that had to be obtained at a pharmacy with a prescription that would be provided by your doctor.
-Like other lice medications, benzyl alcohol lice treatment is a pediculicide, meaning it only kills the live bugs.
+In 2019, the manufacturer ceased production of this lotion for undefined business reasons.
+This is a specific product to put an end to an outbreak that had to be obtained at a pharmacy with a prescription that would be provided by your doctor.
+Like other medications, this medication was a pediculicide, meaning it was only effective on live bugs.
 It does this by suffocating the live bugs.
 Because it suffocates live bugs, it is not considered ovicidal.
 This means that it will not kill the eggs.
-The benzyl alcohol lotion was unable to penetrate the outer shell of the lice eggs (nits) to kill the bug that is inside the shell.
+The lotion was unable to penetrate the outer shell of the nits to get to the bug that is inside the shell.

 In view of this, the second application of benzyl alcohol was required to kill the bugs that hatch out of these eggs after seven days following the initial treatment.
-As is the case with other prescription and over-the-counter lice treatments, it was not 100% effective.
-In addition to this, the benzyl alcohol medication came with side effects, some serious, such as itching, numbness and pain, and pus-filled sores that many families found undesirable and not worth the risk.
+As is the case with other prescription and over-the-counter remedies, it was not 100% effective.
+In addition to this, the medication came with side effects, some serious, such as itching, numbness and pain, and pus-filled sores that many families found undesirable and not worth the risk.

-A different kind of alcohol that clients have reported using for killing lice is rubbing alcohol, most commonly the kind you find in your household medicine cabinet to be used as a disinfectant.
-After hearing about the effectiveness prescription of benzyl alcohol has on lice, clients would like to know does rubbing alcohol kill lice?
-If so, what is the best way of treating lice with rubbing alcohol?
-If it is effective, can rubbing alcohol kill lice and nits?
-After all, there are many sources online that recommend disinfecting or soaking brushes or other hair accessories in alcohol to kill any lice on them, so it would be reasonable to conclude when pondering "can you kill lice with rubbing alcohol", that the answer is yes; alcohol kills lice and that it would kill the lice on the head, right?
+A different kind of product that clients have reported using for killing lice is rubbing alcohol, most commonly the kind you find in your household medicine cabinet to be used as a disinfectant.
+What is the best way to treat using rubbing alcohol?
+After all, there are many sources online that recommend disinfecting or soaking brushes or other hair accessories in alcohol to eliminate any bugs on them, so it would be reasonable to conclude when pondering "can you kill lice with rubbing alcohol", that the answer is yes.
+Right?
 Wrong.
 The keyword here is soaked.

-Rubbing alcohol and lice need to be in contact for a considerable amount of time for the live bugs to die.
-It would be impossible to completely submerge the lice-infested head in rubbing alcohol for a long enough time to say confidently that alcohol kills lice, without putting the person being treated at risk.
+Rubbing alcohol and these insects need to be in contact for a considerable amount of time for the live bugs to die.
+It would be impossible to completely submerge the head in rubbing alcohol for a long enough time to know that you can use it successfully, without putting the person being treated at risk.
 So will rubbing alcohol kill lice?
-The answer is effectively no; rubbing alcohol will not eradicate a case of lice.
+The answer is effectively no.

 How to Kill Lice with Rubbing Alcohol